-Brittany also has significant experience advising refiners, importers and terminals and other midstream companies regarding strategic planning and compliance with federal fuel quality standards.
-She also regularly advises project developers, investors, and operators of facilities producing biofuels from waste feedstocks regarding project development, regulatory compliance, supply and offtake agreements, carbon capture and sequestration, and monetizing carbon reductions under the federal and state programs.
+Brittany has deep experience assisting refiners, importers and terminals and other midstream companies with strategic planning and compliance with federal fuel quality standards.
+She also regularly advises project developers, investors, and operators of facilities producing biofuels from myriad feedstocks on project development, regulatory compliance, supply and offtake agreements, carbon capture and sequestration, and monetizing carbon reductions under the federal and state programs.

 Brittany’s pro bono work has included representations in immigration-related matters, such as representing unaccompanied minors in removal proceedings and assisting them in attaining legal status.
 She has also actively contributed to several appeals related to veterans benefits before the U.S. Court of Veterans Claims.